maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/README.md

 NIST assigns categories to provide conservative floors. pqcbench reports category floors by default and attaches curated ranges for context.

 ### Implementation in pqcbench
-`_estimate_dilithium_from_name` shares the Kyber cost infrastructure: a module‑LWE→LWE reduction with BKZ blocksize search across primal/dual/hybrid guesses.
-The aggressive profile midpoint becomes the headline `classical_bits`/`quantum_bits`; category floors and curated literature ranges remain in extras for comparison.
-APS outputs, when available via `--sec-adv`, still override these calculations.
-See `libs/core/src/pqcbench/security_estimator.py` for details.
+`_estimate_dilithium_from_name` first attempts the same module-LWE core-SVP solver used for Kyber; when parameters fall outside that heuristic range it falls back to the specification’s Table 4 entry, recording β, lattice dimension, sieving dimension, and log₂ cost inside `extras.mldsa.module_lwe_cost` with the provenance flag `source = "core-svp-spec-table"` and `reference =` the Round 3 document.
+The table-driven headline is promoted to the CLI exports while curated ranges remain available for context.
+The estimator code is structured so a future Module-SIS/LWE solver can replace the lookup transparently.

 ## Falcon (FN‑DSA; NTRU lattice)